melezhik/sparky-qemu-example/README.md

 ## qemu_new_session

-Disable this if you already have an active qemu session (VM running and accessible by ssh, port 10022, login: admin) and so don't want to start a new session
+Disable this if you already have an active qemu session (VM running and accessible by ssh, port 10022, login: alpine) and so don't want to start a new session

 ## qemu_shut